nirenjan/libx52/README.md

 If you are on OSX, you can install the above packages using Homebrew

-If you want to generate HTML documentation for the library, you will need the following packages:
+If you want to generate HTML documentation for the library, and manpages for the utilities, you will need the following packages:

 * doxygen
 * rsync